ADMIN-INTELLIGENCE-GmbH/openai-admin-cli/README.md

 ## Features

+- **Notification System**: Send command results to users via Mattermost for remote execution and monitoring
 - **List Users**: View all users in your organization with their roles and details
 - **List Projects**: See all projects (active and archived) in your organization
 - **Project Templates**: Export and import project configurations (users, service accounts, rate limits)